quantxt/api-docs/README.md

 ### Dictionary

 In the simplest case, a dictionary is a list of phrases.
-Theia search for every phrase in the dictionary in the input documents and based on the extraction type results decide to extract information.
+Theia searches for every phrase in the dictionary in the input documents and based on the _extraction type_ decides to extract data.
-At a minimum, a dictionary must have a Name and at least one entry (one search phrase).
+At a minimum, a dictionary must have a Name and at least one entry, one search phrase.
 Users can also assign categories to dictionary entries.

-Searching for dictionary phrases in the content is based on the techniques used in modern search engines.
+Searching for dictionary phrases in the content is based on the techniques used in modern full-text search engines.
 Users can use various text analyzers, synonyms, stop words and fuzziness.
-All of this will be explained in the examples.

 ### Extraction Types